F.R.I.D.A.Y.

-F.R.I.D.A.Y. is a fictional Artificial Intelligence appearing in American comic books published by Marvel Comics, usually depicted as the personal digital assistant and ally of the superhero Iron Man (Tony Stark).
+F.R.I.D.A.Y. is a fictional artificial intelligence appearing in American comic books published by Marvel Comics, usually depicted as the personal digital assistant and ally of the superhero Iron Man (Tony Stark).

-In the Marvel Cinematic Universe, F.R.I.D.A.Y. was voiced by Kerry Condon in the films Avengers: Age of Ultron (2015), Captain America: Civil War (2016), Spider-Man: Homecoming (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019), and the Disney+ series, Marvel Zombies (2025).
+In the Marvel Cinematic Universe, F.R.I.D.A.Y. was voiced by Kerry Condon in the films Avengers: Age of Ultron (2015), Captain America: Civil War (2016), Spider-Man: Homecoming (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019), and the Disney+ television series, Marvel Zombies (2025).
 She will return in the upcoming Disney+ series VisionQuest (2026), portrayed by Orla Brady.

 Publication history

 F.R.I.D.A.Y. first appears in Iron Man (vol. 3) #53 and was created by Mike Grell and Michael Ryan.
 The character's name is an allusion to Friday, the title character's servant in the novel Robinson Crusoe.

 Fictional character biography

-Unwilling to hire another secretary, Tony Stark created an artificial one in the form of an artificial intelligence named F.R.I.D.A.Y., who manifested as the hologram of a young girl.
+Unwilling to hire another secretary, Tony Stark creates an artificial one in the form of an artificial intelligence named F.R.I.D.A.Y., who manifested as the hologram of a young girl.

 F.R.I.D.A.Y. becomes angry when Stark stops using her.
-Hijacking the Iron Man armors, F.R.I.D.A.Y. kidnaps Pepper Potts.
-Iron Man tracks F.R.I.D.A.Y. to Stark Industries' Coney Island Facility, where he dispatches the armors and a hologram of Fin Fang Foom.
-Iron Man reasons with F.R.I.D.A.Y. and grounds her to the Baxter Building under Edwin Jarvis's observation.
+Hijacking some Iron Man armors, F.R.I.D.A.Y. kidnaps Pepper Potts.
+Iron Man tracks her to Stark Industries' Coney Island facility, where he dispatches the controlled Iron Man armors and a hologram of Fin Fang Foom.
+Iron Man reasons with F.R.I.D.A.Y., then grounds her in the Baxter Building under Edwin Jarvis's observation.

 In "All-New, All-Different Marvel," F.R.I.D.A.Y.'s holographic appearance is replaced by that of a young woman.
 Tony Stark later removes F.R.I.D.A.Y. from his armor and places her into a robot body of her own.

 When Tony Stark establishes the virtual reality eScape, F.R.I.D.A.Y. helps him to deal with its A.I.
 Motherboard, only to be deleted.
-In "Iron Man 2020", F.R.I.D.A.Y. is resurrected when Tony Stark recreates the eScape for use by the A.I.
-Army.
+When the eScape is shut down, Jocasta persuades Tony Stark not to make a back-up program of F.R.I.D.A.Y. as she would be a different entity.